MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 > [!IMPORTANT]
 > When an index is created or rebuilt in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], statistics are created or updated by scanning all the rows in the table.
 >
 > However, starting with [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)], statistics are not created or updated by scanning all the rows in the table when a partitioned index is created or rebuilt.
-Instead, the query optimizer uses the default sampling algorithm to generate these statistics.
+Instead, the Query Optimizer uses the default sampling algorithm to generate these statistics.
 To obtain statistics on partitioned indexes by scanning all the rows in the table, use `CREATE STATISTICS` or `UPDATE STATISTICS` with the `FULLSCAN` clause.

+> [!IMPORTANT]
+> When an index is reorganized in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], statistics are not updated.

+An index cannot be reorganized or rebuilt if the filegroup in which it is located is offline or set to read-only.
+When the keyword `ALL` is specified and one or more indexes are in an offline or read-only filegroup, the statement fails.

+For an Azure SQL Data Warehouse table with an ordered clustered columnstore index, `ALTER INDEX REORGANIZE` does not re-sort the data.
+To resort the data use `ALTER INDEX REBUILD`.

 ### <a name="Security"></a> Security

 #### <a name="Permissions"></a> Permissions
 Requires `ALTER` permission on the table or view.
 User must be a member of at least one of the following roles:

 - **db_ddladmin** database role <sup>1</sup>